hudmol/yale_as_post_mig_acc_fix/README.md

 - **config.rb** - default configuration settings for both of the scripts.
 - **delete_unlinked_subjects.rb** - a ruby script for removing all unlinked subject records from an ArchivesSpace instance.

-See below for a full description of each of these files.

 ## System Requirements